V4Fire/Client/src/core/component/directives/update-on/README.md

 # core/component/directives/update-on

 This module provides a directive to manually update an element using various event(s) from multiple emitters.
-Use this directive if you want to update some parts of your template without re-rendering of a whole template or with functional components.
+Use this directive if you want to update some fragments of your template without re-rendering of the whole template or with functional components.

 ## Usage